Go West

 - Spinning off from the fact that the same chord progression was also found in the Soviet national anthem, the Boys referenced the collapse of the Soviet Union in their music video for the song, thereby assigning yet another level of meaning to the words "go west."

 - Considering the "disco dirge" aspect of the PSB rendition in the wake of the AIDS crisis, it's worth noting that the concept of "going west" has long been linked to death in many western cultures, dating back to ancient times.
 This view of "the West" being the realm of the dead stems from the fact that the sun sets in the west.
-The ancient Egyptians, Babylonians, Greeks, Celts, Gauls, and others all believed that the "land of the dead"—bearing such diverse names as the Elysian Fields, the Blessed Isles, the Garden of the Herperides, Tír na nÓg, Aralu, and Avalon—lay far to the west, beyond the Atlantic Ocean.
-One of my site visitors has even pointed out that, in full knowledge of this tradition, "Go West" has become a fairly popular choice of music for the funerals of gay men (although I personally haven't been able to find any documentation of this).
+The ancient Egyptians, Babylonians, Greeks, Celts, Gauls, and others all believed that the "land of the dead"—bearing such diverse names as the Elysian Fields, the Blessed Isles, the Garden of the Hesperides, Tír na nÓg, Aralu, and Avalon—lay far to the west, beyond the Atlantic Ocean.
+One of my site visitors has even told me that, in full knowledge of this tradition, "Go West" has become a fairly popular choice of music for the funerals of gay men, although I personally haven't been able to find any documentation of this.
 Historians have also noted that "going west" was at one time a common British euphemism for being sent off to execution since the village of Tyburn, infamous as a site of executions from the twelfth through the eighteenth centuries, was just west of London.
 In light of all this, the Boys' remake of "Go West" takes on even darker undertones.

 Officially released